School Social Work

 TES' Approach to Social Work Services

-How do we make social services fun?
+How do we make school social work services fun?

 By establishing a warm and safe environment that is non-intimidating or intrusive, so children can easily connect and communicate.
 We utilize fun play therapy games and activities that facilitate the development of social-emotional and problem-solving skills during sessions.
 Students attend virtual field trips to learn skills, such as empathy, emotion regulation, and problem solving.